e-AIDter/Self-AID_Shopify/README.md

 # Self-AID_Shopify

-About: This space is to offer Shopify merchants an opportunity to Self-AID their website.
+This space is to offer Shopify merchants an opportunity to Self-AID their website.

 Need help?
 -